roryza/symmetrical-chainsaw/README.md

 Upload the "/docs" folder to a web host. (the built files are included in the repo for hosting on Github Pages)

 **Note that the free version of the Currency Converter API supports a maximum of 100 requests per hour.** The app will typically only do 1 request for a list of currencies and then one request per currency pair per hour so this means you effectively can't do more than

+### Known Issues
+- The currencies list is only loaded once.
+Theoretically this could change, and this would require a code change to "refresh"
+- The 60 minutes that rates are cached is an approximation of the refreshing on the free API.
+It is possible a value in the cache is still used when a new rate is available via the API.
+We could change this to always use the cached rate then the latest rate however that would increase the number of API requests substantially.
+- Their isn't a "nice" refresh dialog.
+SW will basically always skip waiting.

+### Nice to haves
+- Detect when the user is offline and show a warning
+- A "swap" button to swap selections
+- Small chart from the history api
+- Remember the users last currency selection
+- Provide a log/history of conversions (maybe, might clutter simple interface)
+- Progress indicator when fetching a rate
+-